WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 This "umbrella"-like structure could also be in expansions of attached macros -- the `@COW` macro's expansion declares a nested `Storage` type as the storage.
-This nested type is just the "umbrella" -- it protects its member from redeclaration with a type scope.
+This nested type would work like the aforementioned "umbrella" -- it would protect its member from redeclaration with a type scope.

 ```swift
 @COW